sendgrid/docs/source/help-support/account-and-settings/account-compromised.md

 We'll try and help you isolate any issues or vulnerabilities with your SendGrid integration.
 We can also temporarily deactivate your account as well as delete any messages that are currently in a pending state within our system.
 In some cases your account may have already been preemptively Suspended to prevent damage to your reputation, in these cases please check your email for a notification from our Compliance department and respond directly to it to get the ball rolling.

-Please also refer to our [Security Checklist]({{root_url}}/Classroom/Basics/Security/security_checklist.html) for more tips on preventing or shoring up account compromises.